Syncleus/Ferma-benchmark/README.md

 This is a simple application to act as a benchmark comparing the Ferma Graph-to-Object layer with Totorom, TinkerPop Frames, and TinkerPop Blueprints.
 It will help us ensure Ferma remains the top-performing option.

-For more information see the main [Ferma Project page](https://github.com/freemo/Ferma).
+For more information see the main [Ferma wiki page](http://wiki.syncleus.com/index.php/Ferma).

 ## Results